avcoder/unit08-lesson04/slides.md

 ---

 # Recap

+- We will have a guest speaker tonight.
+When Bill arrives around 8pm EST, please turn on your cameras
 - The reason our notification didn't work last time was we forgot [one thing](https://unit08-lesson03.netlify.app/22):
    ```tsx
    if (result === "granted") {